Review | Comanche V.1: Red Dust

 I’m certainly no expert in Hermann or his catalogue, but when this volume appeared I was surprised to have never heard of it.
 Thankfully English readers are almost in a deluge of translated bande dessinee work, and the digital platform allows us to experience even more.

 The gritty old west is well defined here, with a treasure trove of ridiculous characters swirling around the central cast.
-Like most well-written adventures our hero is the straight man, giving us the standard gunslinger character, while the colour and atmosphere are provided by the supporting characters.
+Like most well written adventures our hero is the straight man, giving us the standard gunslinger character, while the colour and atmosphere is provided by the supporting characters.
 This is my first exposure to Greg and he doesn’t disappoint.

 The art has the outlines of the Hermann we know from later work, but less stylized.
-These characters show wonderful expressions but are more naturalistic.
+These characters show wonderful expression but are more naturalistic.
 Movement is fluid and dynamic.

 Perhaps my favourite aspect of the art is the original flat colour palette, giving the pages their aged weight.
 We’re in a world of computerized over colourization and this is completely refreshing.